Data Centers in Joinville

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Joinville, enabling access to 0 cloud regions locally as of September 2025.
-High-speed, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established through network extensions to the primary interconnection hub in São Paulo.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Joinville, as of September 2025.
+Businesses connect to cloud providers by procuring private network extensions (PNI/wave) to the primary interconnection hub in São Paulo.
+This allows secure, low-latency access to all major cloud platforms.

 Internet Exchange Points (IXPs): Public peering is limited within the city.
-Most network peering for Joinville is handled privately or routed through the major national IXPs located in São Paulo, ensuring efficient traffic exchange across Brazil.
+Most traffic exchange is handled privately between carriers or routed through the massive IX.br exchange in São Paulo to achieve efficient content delivery and network performance.

 Power Analysis